RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 The familiar bite of metal into her wrists, the same powerless situation of needing to play possum to bore her captor, the same odd choice to trap her somewhere underground.

 One thing that her poor upbringing had given her that she did appreciate: narrow wrists.
 Once Beth had decided they were satisfied, they'd taken a few more photos and left.
-Then having waited dozens of minutes in silence; confident Beth wouldn't come right back Debug stood back up, wriggled free of the low handcuff and picked the high one with a pick sewn into her shirt hem.
+Then having waited dozens of minutes in silence, confident Beth wouldn't come right back, Debug stood back up and wriggled free of the low handcuff and picked the high one with a pick sewn into her shirt hem.

+When she was still living with Sinéad, they had mentioned it as a thing some people she arrested had done to be able to escape custody.
+When Sinéad had shown her what she started to

 She couldn't consider herself paranoid if it had worked and she'd been right to be concerned.
 A trick she had wished she'd had as a child now earned her freedom as what some would describe as an adult.
 She had never wished to be put in this sort of situation again, but when she was tormented by her memories at night she would try to think how she could have maybe escaped sooner back then.